hyper63/tour/README.md

 ### Conclusion

 Well, that concludes the tour of the hyper63 service offering for now, we will be adding our storage service to the tour shortly, and more services will be included in the future.
-If you have a service you would like to see as part of hyper63, go to the discussions board and post your request: https://github.com/hyper63/hyper63/discussions
+If you have a service you would like to see as part of hyper63, go to the discussions board and post your request: https://github.com/hyper63/hyper/discussions

 If you have any problems with this tour feel free to post an issue on https://github.com/hyper63/tour/issues, or submit a pull request to https://github.com/hyper63/tour.

-If you enjoyed this tour, give our project a star: https://github.com/hyper63/hyper63 or post a tweet referencing `@hyper632`
+If you enjoyed this tour, give our project a star: https://github.com/hyper63/hyper63 or post a tweet referencing `@_hyper_io`

 👋 Until next time, have a great day! 🐶⚡